 EMC Insurance Group Inc. is a publicly held insurance holding company with operations in property and casualty insurance and reinsurance, which was formed in 1974 and became publicly held in 1982.
 The Company’s common stock trades on the Global Select Market tier of the Nasdaq Stock Market under the symbol EMCI.
 Additional information regarding the Company may be found at investors.emcins.com.
-The Company’s parent company is EMCC.
-The Company and EMCC, together with their subsidiary and affiliated companies, conduct operations under the trade name EMC Insurance Companies.
+EMCI’s parent company is Employers Mutual.
+EMCI and Employers Mutual, together with their subsidiary and affiliated companies, conduct operations under the trade name EMC Insurance Companies.

 Cautionary Note Regarding Forward-Looking Statements